nkoukou/Atmospheric_Modelling/README.md

 1. Run module 5 in nkoukou/ directory.
 Files are saved in libradtran/
 2. cd libradtran/
 3. ../uvspec < test.inp > some_filename.out (runs libradtran code)
-4. Run module 6 in nkoukou/
+4. Run module 6 in nkoukou/ with some_filename.out as input
 5. ???
 6. Profit